Wabri/LearningRasa/example_core/starter-pack/data/nlu_data.md

+## intent:greet
+- hey
+- hello
+- hi
+- hello there
+- good morning
+- good evening
+- moin
+- hey there
+- let's go
+- hey dude
+- goodmorning
+- goodevening
+- good afternoon

-## intent:bye
+## intent:goodbye
-- Bye
+- cu
-- Goodbye
+- good by
-- See you later
+- cee you later
-- Bye bot
+- good night
-- Goodbye friend
+- good afternoon
 - bye
-- bye for now
-- catch you later
-- gotta go
-- See you
-- goodnight
+- goodbye
 - have a nice day
-- i'm off
-- see you later alligator
+- see you around
-- we'll speak soon

-## intent:greet
-- Hi
-- Hey
-- Hi bot
-- Hey bot
-- Hello
-- Good morning
-- hi again
-- hi folks
-- hi Mister
-- hi pal!
-- hi there
+- bye bye
-- greetings
+- see you later
-- hello everybody
-- hello is anybody there
-- hello robot

-## intent:thank
+## intent:mood_affirm
-- Thanks
+- yes
-- Thank you
+- indeed
-- Thank you so much
-- Thanks bot
+- of course
-- Thanks for that
+- that sounds good
-- cheers
-- cheers bro
-- ok thanks!
-- perfect thank you
-- thanks a bunch for everything
-- thanks for the help
-- thanks a lot
-- amazing, thanks
-- cool, thanks
-- cool thank you
+- correct

-## intent:deny
+## intent:mood_deny
 - no
-- definitely not
 - never
-- absolutely not
-- i don't think so
+- I don't think so
-- i'm afraid not
-- no sir
-- no ma'am
+- don't like that
 - no way

+## intent:mood_great
+- perfect
+- very good
+- great
+- amazing
+- feeling like a king
+- wonderful
+- I am feeling very good
+- I am great
+- I am amazing
+- I am going to save the world
+- super
+- extremely good
+- so so perfect
+- so good
+- so perfect

+## intent:mood_unhappy
+- my day was horrible
+- I am sad
+- I don't feel very well
+- I am disappointed
+- super sad
+- I'm so sad
+- sad
+- very sad
-- no sorry
+- unhappy
-- No, not really.
+- not so good
-- nah not for me
+- not very good
+- extremly sad
-- nah
+- so saad
-- no and no again
-- no go
+- so sad